Many of our customer's frequently asked questions are answered here.

 If

-I purchase DashDyno, can I use the Dyno-Scan Windows software to connect to a
+I purchase DashDyno, can I use the Dyno-Scan Windows software to

 vehicle?